2sic/2sxc-docs/2sxc Docs Generator/basics/data/content-types/content-type-global.md

 ## Best Practices

-From our experience the main use case for Global Shared Content-Types is very technical, so the content-editor usually doesn't need to see this.
+From our experience the main use case for Global Content-Types is very technical, so the content-editor usually doesn't need to see this.
 So we strongly recommend placing it in an own **Scope**.

 ## History